karthikhosur/italtoken/whitepaper.md

 ### 4.5 SCP Evolution

-As the ITAL token ecosystem evolves, we will implement advanced features of the Stellar Consensus Protocol:
+As the ITAL token ecosystem evolves on CVmine, advanced features of the Stellar Consensus Protocol will be implemented:

 1. **Tiered Quorums**: Different security requirements for different transaction types
 2. **Dynamic Membership**: Protocols for safely adding and removing validators
 3. **Enhanced Monitoring**: Advanced analytics to ensure optimal quorum health
 4. **Formal Verification**: Ongoing verification of consensus security properties

-By building on this sophisticated consensus protocol, the ITAL platform ensures secure, efficient, and cost-effective distribution of rewards to users participating in job-seeking activities on CVmine, without compromising on decentralization principles or transaction validation integrity.
+By building on this sophisticated consensus protocol, the CVmine platform ensures secure, efficient, and cost-effective distribution of ITAL token rewards to users participating in job-seeking activities, without compromising on decentralization principles or transaction validation integrity.

 ## 5. Network